Good day, friends! How are you weathering this storm where you are?

 - Any other additive that you choose (but be aware of flour to moisture balance)

 To make the dough, work with a 1:2 ratio of water to flour.
 One part water to two parts flour.
-For example: 300 gr of water to 600 gr of flour.
-Salt the dough to your liking.
-Feel free to add herbs, spices, fruit or whatever you have lying around in your fridge or pantry that you need to consume quickly and that could go well baked into bread…. maybe not broccoli, okay?
+For example: 300 gr of water to 600 gr of flour, etc. Salt the dough to your liking.
+Feel free to add herbs, spices, fruit or whatever you have lying around in your fridge or pantry that you need to consume quickly and that could go well baked into bread…. but maybe not brussel sprouts, okay?
+For example:

 - A large container with a lid; or a baking sheet, ceramic cloche, pizza stone (it’s your choice!);